-In this paper, I describe two types of course repetition: 1) horizontal repetition: taking additional course(s) at the introductory (gateway) college-level (though in a different math sequence) as a required course already taken; 2) vertical repetition: taking one or more additional college-level courses at the same or a lower level than a course previously earned in a specific sequence.
-Both types of course repetition can lead students to accrue additional, potentially extraneous, credits.
+In this paper, I describe two types of course repetition: 1) horizontal repetition: taking additional course(s) at the introductory (gateway) college-level as a required course already taken; 2) vertical repetition: taking one or more additional college-level courses at the same or a lower level than a course previously earned in a specific sequence.
+As the student passes a college-level course, in both types of course repetitions, the student accrues additional, potentially extraneous, credits.